-Buy Absinthe Glasses
+Buy Absinthe Accessories

 How To Prepare Absinthe

-Instructions to mix the perfect absinthe
+Instructions for the perfect absinthe louche

-Want to try something different?
+Want to try different Absinthe Recipes?

 You can classify absinthe glasses into four basic categories.
 There is molded glass, blown glass, reservoir glasses and dose line glasses.
 The type of glass you choose will depend on how you will be using the glass.
 Molded glass is best if the glasses will be used frequently or handled roughly.
 Blown glass is more delicate and often reserved for special occasions.
 If you want to blown glass with merely the strength of a molded glass, look for one made a borosilicate glass.
 When deciding between a reservoir or dose line glass, keep in mind that neither is required but having a glass with a built-in measuring device will make it very convenient to mix individual drinks.

 Another consideration when choosing your glass is whether you prefer a dose line or reservoir style.
 The Reservoir or Dose Line is used to approximate how much absinthe you use to prepare your drink.
 You fill the glass to the dose line (or fill the reservoir) with absinthe and then fill the remainder of the glass with water.
 The reservoir or dose line is only a suggestion as to how much absinthe to add.
 Just like everything else, some absintheurs will prefer more and some less.
 In my experience, dose lines and reservoirs provide an accurate absinthe to water ratio and are a great way to measure your absinthe.
 They are also good for comparing different absinthe brands as you can easily measure the same amount of alcohol each time.
 Below are popular styles of dose line and reservoir glasses.
 Reservoir Glasses - Top Row, Dose Line Glasses - Bottom Row